-- Hall's random-walk hypothesis combines the permanent-income hypothesis with the assumption that consumers have rational expectations about future income, i.e. people use all available information to make optimal forecasts about the future.
-This hypothesis implies that consumption follows a random walk, i.e. the changes in consumption are unpredictable.
-Because consumers change their consumption only when they receive news about their lifetime resources - This hypothesis also implies that consumption only unexpected policy changes influence consumption.
+- The rational-expectations assumption states that people use all available information to make optimal forecasts about the future.
+Hall's random-walk hypothesis combines the permanent-income hypothesis with the assumption that consumers have rational expectations about future income.
+It implies that changes in consumption are unpredictable, because consumers change their consumption only when they receive news about their lifetime resources.
+When changes in a variable are unpredictable, the variable is said to follow a random walk.
+According to Hall, the combination of the permanent-income hypothesis and rational expectations implies that consumption follows a random walk. - If consumers obey the permanent-income hypothesis and have rational expectations, then only unexpected policy changes influence consumption.
 These policy changes take effect when they change expectations.
 Hence, if consumers have rational expectations, policymakers influence the economy not only through their actions but also through the public's expectation of their actions